-Lily Collins Opens Up About Feeling ‘Ashamed' For Being In Abusive Relationship
+Lily Collins Opens Up Abusive Relationship In New Book 'Unfiltered'

 You may know 27-year-old actress Lily Collins from a few things — her famous father, English musician Phil Collins, for one.